Calculating sentence credit in Wisconsin is more difficult than you’d expect.

 The offender also receives credit in whole or part as it relates to a probation or extended supervision hold placed upon the person for the same course of conduct.

 Unfortunately, the statute does not cover all of the possible scenarios that could arise when computing sentence credit.
-For that, we need to look at case-law.
+Here are a few common issue sentence credit issues:

 Common Sentence Credit Scenarios

 Courts have been consistent on one thing – an offender cannot receive dual credit.
-What that means is if the offender is already in custody and begins serving a sentence from a revocation, for example, then he does not receive credit on his new sentence.
-Said another way, if a person is arrested for a second crime and begins serving a sentence from a prior crime, he is not entitled to credit on the second crime.
+What that means is if the offender is in custody and begins serving a sentence on a different case, he does not receive credit on his new sentence.
+In other words, A defendant doesn’t get credit on a newer offense if he’s serving credit for an older offense.

 Also important is whether a sentence is consecutive or concurrent to other charges.
-Sentence credit is served on a day-by-day basis, and therefore the same number of days cannot be credited to two or more consecutive sentences.
+Sentence credit is calculated on a day-by-day basis.
+Therefore, time is not credited to two or more consecutive sentences.
 For example, if an offender is sentenced to 1 year jail on Count 1 and 1 year jail on Count 2, consecutive to each other, and if he has 90 days of total credit, the 90 days must be applied to either Count 1 or Count 2, but not both.

 The opposite of consecutive is concurrent.
-So to use our example from above, if the offender is sentenced to 1 year jail on both Count 1 and Count 2, but the sentences are concurrent to each other, then the 90 days of sentence credit must be applied to both counts.
+Using the example from above, an offender sentenced to 1 year jail on both Count 1 and Count 2, but the sentences are concurrent to each other, then the 90 days of sentence credit must be applied to both counts.

 Dismissed vs. Dismissed and Read In

-Offenders are entitled to sentence credit on dismissed and read in charges as long as the dismissed and read in charges relate to the charge for which he is ultimately sentenced.
-However, if a charge is dismissed and not read in, then the offender is not entitled to sentence credit towards the charge actually sentenced upon.
+Defendants are entitled to sentence credit on dismissed and read in charges as long as the those charges relate to the charge for which he is ultimately sentenced.

 Confused?
 Contact Us to Assist You